 Prepare – Structure

-Each chapter starts with a visualisation of the specific phase in the double loop, and the structure of the chapter.
-For the prepare phase it meas prepare your team, prepare your environment and prepare how you work.
+Each chapter starts with a visualization of the specific phase in the double loop, and the structure of the chapter.
+For the prepare phase it means prepare your team, prepare your environment and prepare how you work.
 In simple bullets it looks like:

 - Intro Every Journey Starts with Preparation (Prepare Your Team, Prepare Your Environment);

 - Tool Team Charter;